 Things to Consider When Choosing Smallmouth Lures

-When choosing my picks for the best smallmouth lures, I tried to consider the fact that at the extremes smallmouth bass can be both exceptionally finicky and relentlessly aggressive.
+When choosing the best smallmouth lures, I considered the fact that at the extremes smallmouth bass can be both exceptionally finicky and relentlessly aggressive.
 They feed by sight, often in packs, and while their mouths are indeed smaller, in some fisheries they’ll dine on massive meals like Kokanee Salmon and big Gizzard Shad.
 Ultimately I chose proven winners—based on longevity, personal experience, and results from the major tournament trails, to settle on six lures that you could fish with confidence anywhere brown bass swim.
-Here some tips on how to choose which of the best smallmouth lures to throw.
+Here are some tips on how to choose which of the best smallmouth lures to throw.

 First and foremost, it pays to understand what sort of forage the smallmouth bass in your chosen waterway tend to feed on.
 It’s not necessarily a universal answer, and while a lure like a tube can represent a variety of prey, it pays to dial in the look as closely as possible.